hzget/hzget.github.io/programming/log.md

 ### id

-A process may run several threads at the same time and the thread id in the logs help us to ***exclude noises*** when we track clues along one thread.
+A process may open parallel threads for the same task and the thread id in the logs help us to ***exclude noises*** when we track clues along one specific thread.

 Every thing that can identity some "object" can be taken as an "Id".
 For example, the "process name", the